luiscape/data-for-frog/README.md

 **NOTE:** This data is for working and demonstration purposes only.
 It should note be trusted as authoritative data or alike.
 For more information get in touch with the HDX team [here](http://docs.hdx.rwlabs.org/get-involved/).

-The dataset attached contains **129** indicators from **~20** sources.
-The files are organized as follows:
+Here you can find **153** indicators from **~23** sources that are now part of the [Common Humanitarian Dataset](http://docs.hdx.rwlabs.org/project-details/analytics/common-humanitarian-dataset/).
+The folder [frog-data]() contains data in two formats: CSV and SQLite.
+The data is organized as follows:

+- CSV
   - value.csv
   - indicator.csv
   - dataset.csv

-All of them are compressed within a ZIP file (data.zip).
-The data is also available as a SQLite database (db.sqlite).

-[The files above contain data only for the focus countries (Colombia, Yemen, and Kenya).
-All value data is available in the table `value_all` table.]
+  - denorm_data.csv

+- SQLite
+  - cps_model_db.sqlite (3 tables like the CSV files above, value, indicator, and dataset)
+  - denormalized_db.sqlite (single flat table)

 Description of Files
 --------------------
-You can find prepared data in the `frog-data` folder.
+You can find prepared data in the `frog_data` folder.
 Here are the four files you find there with their respective descriptions:

-- **value.csv:** Value has the actual data there.
-There are four fields in this file:
+- **value.csv:** Value contains the actual observational data.
+There are 7 fields in this file:
   - dsID: Unique identifier of the "source" of the data.
   - region: The country / territory the data is about.
   - indID: The unique ID of the indicator in our data model.